kevinjrodgers/galactic-sunrise/README.md

 # star-fiend
-A mockup website for an imaginary gaming company.
+A mockup website for an imaginary game from an imaginary gaming company.